Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 # Compute Optimization

-## AI Engine-ML matrix multiplication Instruction Set
+## AI Engine-ML Matrix Multiplication Instruction Set

-The *AI Engine-ML* has specific hardware instructions for matrix multiplications.
-Depending on the bitwidth of the operands, various matrix sizes are supported.
-In the following table the notation `MxKxN` means that matrix multiplication with a first operand of size M rows x K columns and a second operand of size K rows x N columns is supported.
+The *AI Engine-ML* includes hardware instructions for matrix multiplication.
+You can use different matrix sizes based on operand bit-width.
+In the following table, the notation `MxKxN` means you multiply a first operand with M rows and K columns by a second operand with K rows and N columns.

-**Matrix Multiplication modes for real types**
+**Matrix Multiplication Modes for Real Types**

 | 8b x 4b | 8b x 8b | 16b x 8b | 8b x 16b | 16b x 16b | 32b x 16b | 16b x 32b | 32b x 32b | bfloat16 x bfloat16
 |---|---|---|---|---|---|---|---|---|